martinjrobins/diffsol/book/src/specify/custom/custom_problem_structs.md

 ## Traits

-The final goal is to implement the [`OdeEquations`](https://docs.rs/diffsol/latest/diffsol/ode_solver/equations/trait.OdeEquations.html) trait.
+To create your own structs for the ode system, the final goal is to implement the [`OdeEquations`](https://docs.rs/diffsol/latest/diffsol/ode_solver/equations/trait.OdeEquations.html) trait.
 When you have done this, you can use the `build_from_eqn` method on the `OdeBuilder` struct to create the problem.

 For each function in your system of equations, you will need to implement the appropriate trait for each function.